plugget/plugget-blender-addon/README.md

 # plugget blender addon
-a Blender add-on wrapper for [plugget](https://github.com/hannesdelbeke/plugget)
+A blender add-on to install [plugget](https://github.com/hannesdelbeke/plugget)

 ## Installation
 1. download this repo as a zip and extract the zip. ensure you have the file `plugget_addon.py`